2007 Danmark Rundt

-The 2007 Danmark Rundt was a men's road bicycle race held from 1 August to 5 August 2008.
+The 2007 Danmark Rundt was a men's road bicycle race held from 1 to 5 August 2008.
 It was the 17th edition of the men's stage race, which was established in 1985.
 The race was won by Norwegian rider Kurt Asle Arvesen of Team CSC.
 Italian rider Enrico Gasparotto of Team Liquigas finished second by 14 seconds with Dane Matti Breschel of Team CSC third.

 The race was made up of six stages covering a total of 842 km and included an individual time trial of 12.4 km.